henrylawson/usain/README.md

 A simple task runner tool.
 Named after the best runner in the world, Usain Bolt.

 # Getting started
-Simply create your tasks then your executable JavaScript runner.

 ## Install usain
 ```Bash
 npm install usain